DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-05-04-managing-notifications-further-feedback.md

 ## Who we tested with

-* UCL
+- UCL, University Collge London
-* Middlesex University
+- Middlesex University
-* University of Bedfordshire
+- University of Bedfordshire

 ## What we learned